 Finally, add a background with the same technique.

-If you're unsure about which colours to use, you can digitally edit the saturation on your photo to make it more vivid and maybe even change the hue slightly.
+If you print the black and white image you start with from a digital colour photograph and you have image-editing software, you can digitally edit the saturation on your photo to make it more vivid and maybe even change the hue slightly.
 You can see how doing this will make your colour palette much brighter and show you colours you might not have even thought to use.

-Another style to try is to load the brush with several colours at once.
+Another method to try is to load the brush with several colours at once.
 This works particularly well when painting flower petals.

-With thick black lines, sketch a picture of you favourite flowers.
+With thick black lines, sketch a picture of your favourite flowers.

 Try some different colours for the petals, washing your brush between each new set of colours so you have bright clean colours each time and don't end up with muddy brown paint.